 The PFC balance of Japanese people was weighted toward carbohydrates in 1965, but was excellently balanced in 1980.
 However, the dietary life of Japanese people thereafter tended to have too much meat and fat, with a decreased amount of rice, and it has been coming closer to a Western type of diet in 2010.
-PFC balance in the U.S. and France

-Source: FAO Statistics Yearbook (Food Balance Sheet for the data of Japan); The ideal balance of protein: 10-20%, fat: 20-30% and carbohydrates: 50-70% has been made into an index with a range of 0.8 to 1.2.
+Source: FAO Statistics Yearbook (Food Balance Sheet for the data of Japan): The ideal balance of protein: 10-20%, fat: 20-30% and carbohydrates: 50-70% has been made into an index with a range of 0.8 to 1.2.